New Treatied Spaces

 Historic Houses, Global Crossroads: PI, Joy Porter.
 Co-I, Olwen Purdue

-A new collaborative project in development seeking to link four U.K. historic houses and unlock the visitor and research potential of their Indigenous, Asian, Arctic & Library material culture.
+A new collaborative project in development seeking to link two U.K. historic houses and unlock the visitor and research potential of their Indigenous, Asian, Arctic & Library material culture.
 Associated Collaborative Doctoral Award.

 Food Is Our Medicine: Advancing Food Sovereignty, Health & Wellbeing Via Haudenosaunee-Hull Community Research: PI, Joy Porter | Co-I Mariaelena Huambachano | Co-I, Thozhukat Sathyapalan